Skip to content

 Admissions Information

-The Environmental Humanities Graduate Program (EH) and the University of Utah are committed to a multicultural, inclusive environment.
-The interdisciplinary nature of the degree attracts applicants from a wide variety of undergraduate programs, as well as applications from non-traditional and historically excluded groups.
+The Environmental Humanities Graduate Program (EH) and the University of Utah are committed to a equitable, diverse and inclusive environment.
+The interdisciplinary nature of the degree attracts applicants from a wide variety of undergraduate programs.
+We welcome applicants from non-traditional and historically underrepresented groups, as well as those coming from Historically Black Colleges and Universities (HBCUs), Hispanic-Serving Institutions (HSIs), Tribal Colleges and Universities (TUCs), Asian American and Native American Pacific Islander-Serving Institutions (AANAPISIs), and Native American-Serving Nontribal Institutions (NASNTIs).

 • A short resumé or curriculum vita